tylerchilds/plan98/README.md

 ## There is more though

-Check out deno.json to see under the hood or maybe mod.js to be in the driver seat for climate control.
+Check out deno.json to modify under the hood or maybe mod.js to be in the driver seat for climate control.

 These internals do assume there are corresponding ssh user keys for the reverse services to bind correctly.

+### Default Boot Services

 These are the default services at boot:

 ```
 start-client
-reverse-client
 start-server
-reverse-server
-plug-drive
 ```

 To start the web server, sandboxed by deno, run: